paulgovan/BayesianNetwork/README.md

 Finally, click Editor in the sidepanel in order to bring up the interactive code editor.
 Some example markdown is automatically displayed in the Editor box.
 Click the Run button to knit the code and the resulting report will be displayed in the body of the app.

 ![Simulation](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Simulation.PNG?raw=true)

-Please let us know if there are things you would like to see added (or problems with the app!) by opening up an issue using the GitHub issue tracker at [https://github.com/paulgovan/BayesianNetwork/issues](https://github.com/paulgovan/BayesianNetwork/issues)

-# Source Code
-BayesianNetwork is an [open source](http://opensource.org) project, and the source code is available at [https://github.com/paulgovan/BayesianNetwork](https://github.com/paulgovan/BayesianNetwork)

-# Contributions
-Contributions are welcome by sending a [pull request](https://github.com/paulgovan/BayesianNetwork/pulls)

-# License
-BayesianNetwork is licensed under the [Apache](http://www.apache.org/licenses/LICENSE-2.0) licence. &copy; Paul Govan (2015)